u-boot/u-boot/doc/usage/cmd/load.rst

 pos
     number of bytes to skip

-addr, bytes, pos are hexadecimal numbers.
+part, addr, bytes, pos are hexadecimal numbers.

 Example
 -------